k-erdem/color-swatches/README.md

 ## File Structure

--- Edge case when S or L is 100 or 0.
 -- I also maybe need to erase localstorage every time we close the program.

 ** I used custom hooks to make the code more readable (ie. useColorFetching and useDebounce)